houzhenggang/Smarthome-Addons-Wemos-Homie/README.md

 relay, mqtt enabled and captive portal to configure

 4. __connectedobject SonoffS20Node__,
-firmware for Snooff S20 to use it as a RelayNode
+firmware for Sonoff S20 to use it as a RelayNode

+4. __connectedobject SonoffTouchNode__,
+firmware for Sonoff Touch to use it as a RelayNode

 ----